elucian/bee/syntax/keywords.md

 | Keyword  | Purpose
 |----------|--------------------------------------------------
-| modify   | Mutate variable value using an expression
-| print    | Add something to console buffer with new line
+| read     | Accept user input from console
 | write    | Add something to console buffer but no new line
-| read     | Accept user input from console
 | print    | Output expression result to console
+| modify   | Mutate variable value using an expression

 ## Control statements